Visitors since July 2002

 Please be prepared to confirm your e-mail is not span when asked automatically or you message may not get to me.

-My name is Clive Holmwood.
+My name is Dr Clive Holmwood.
 This website is about my past and current work as an educational and community drama specialist and Dramatherapist.
 I have worked in this field since 1988 in and around Dudley in the West Midlands, UK.
 I have carried out a wide range of creative drama work mainly within 'special needs' settings.
-I have also developed my work over recent years and become more involved in project management of arts based initiatives, and as a Dramatherapist currently within the National Health Service.
+I have also developed my work over recent years and become more involved in project management of arts based initiatives.

 Please visit the links to the rest of my site to find out more about myself and my work.
 I am always happy to discuss the possibility of carrying work out with new organizations.
 Please visit my consultancy page for more details.